Kucharskov/6obcy-cli/README.md

 0{"sid":"XXXXXXXXXXXXXXX","upgrades":[],"pingInterval":25000,"pingTimeout":40000}
 ```

-Connection accept
+Connection accept (most second packet) - contains a hash used to sign a packet
 ```
 4{"ev_name":"cn_acc","ev_data":{"conn_id":"XXXXXXXXXXXXXXX","hash":"127#0#0#1"}}
 ```

-New chat proposal
+New chat proposal - ckey is used for used in almost all client packets
 ```
 4{"ev_name":"talk_s","ev_data":{"cid":000000000,"ckey":"0:000000000_XXXXXXXXXXXXX","flaged":false}}
 ```